DreamRelation: Bridging Customization and Relation Generation: Bridging Customization and Relation Generation

-Although previous works \citep{customdiffusion, mix-of-show, ssr_encoder} have attempted to customize multiple objects under text control, we are the first to address the generation of relation-aware customized images.
-Notably, the state-of-the-art multi-object customization model, MS-Diffusion \citep{ms-diffusion}, cannot handle this task effectively.
-Specifically, given the image prompt $c_i$ and text prompt $c_t$.
-MS-Diffusion utilizes the CLIP \citep{clip} to extract the image and text tokens from $c_i$ and $c_t$ respectively.
-The image and text tokens are injected into the U-Net $\bm{\epsilon_\theta}$ through parallel cross-attention layers.
-The U-Net is optimized on the latent representation of image $z$:
+While previous works~\cite{customdiffusion, mix-of-show, ssr_encoder} have explored the customization of multiple objects under text control, they lack the ability to effectively manage the relationships between these objects.
+Specifically, the state-of-the-art multi-object customization model~\cite{ms-diffusion} utilizes bounding boxes to enhance multi-object generation.
+Given the image prompt \( c_i \) and the text prompt \( c_t \), it leverages CLIP~\cite{clip} and the Resampler~\cite{ms-diffusion} to extract text tokens \( tok_\text{text} \) and image tokens \( tok_\text{image} \), respectively.
+These tokens are then injected into the U-Net \( \bm{\epsilon_\theta} \) through parallel cross-attention layers:

-where $\epsilon_t \sim \mathcal{N}(0, 1)$, we omit the CLIP encoder for brevity.
-However, despite MS-Diffusion can customize objects under text control, it's struggled for MS-Diffusion to generate relations accurately.
-Furthermore, MS-Diffusion might cause object confusion when heavy overlapping exists, leading to failure relation generation.
+where \( Q \) represents the query, while \( K_i, V_i \) and \( K_t, V_t \) denote the keys and values obtained from \( tok_\text{image} \) and \( tok_\text{text} \), respectively.
+The mask \( \mathcal{M} \), generated from the bounding boxes, assists the model in localizing objects during multi-object customization.
+However, it encounters difficulties when bounding boxes overlap, frequently resulting in object confusion, as shown in Fig.~\ref{fig:teaser}.
+Consequently, relation-aware generation in customized models remains a largely unexplored area of research.

-We revise the relation generation task.
-Existing relation inversion methods \citep{reversion, customizing_with_inverted_interaction} aim to invert a relation to a text embedding $R^*$ in the pre-trained text-to-image diffusion models.
-Given a set of relation-specific images $\{x_k\}_{k=1}^{n}$, they employ denoising loss $\mathcal{L}_{RI}$ to fine-tune $R^*$ for alignment with specific relation:
+On the other hand, we revisit the relation-aware generation task.
+Existing relation inversion methods~\cite{reversion, customizing_with_inverted_interaction} focus on inverting a relationship into a text embedding \( R^* \) within pre-trained text-to-image diffusion models.
+Given a set of images \(\{x_k\}_{k=1}^{n}\) that share the same relationship, these methods use a denoising loss \(\mathcal{L}_{RI}\) to fine-tune \( R^* \), ensuring alignment with the specific relationship:

-Directly implementing relation inversion methods on MS-Diffusion leads to suboptimal results.
-We fine-tune MS-Diffusion on a set of relation-specific images, and experiment results show the model falls short in generating relation in Fig.~\ref{fig:abl_data}.
-We think the image prompt $c_i$ that is not considered in relation inversion methods affects the generation process, leading to an overlook of $R^*$.
-In the following subsections, we will introduce the data collection and proposed method, considering lacking both of them in the proposed tasks.